jxhou/ContentExplorer/design docs/AngularAnimation.md

 <div [@fade]="{ value: bounce, params: { from: myFrom || 0, to: myTo: || 1, time: myTime || '1s' } }"></div>

+It looks like combining both useAnimation and trigger binding can achieve dynamic animation configuration.

 ref.
 13 is a good example using this approach to build a reuse animation library.

 ## Child Animation
 [Angular Animation Code example](https://jxhou.wordpress.com/2017/08/05/angular-animation/)

 ## **References**: